Neuroplastic-Graded Proprioceptive Stimulation

 Physiotherapist & N-GPS Movement Coach (European Branch)

-- Yvonne Mann is a physiotherapist who worked closely with Jeff Frankart at LRMC by providing patient care in medical self-massage, yoga, and physical therapy.
+- Yvonne Hochstrasser is a physiotherapist who worked closely with Jeff Frankart at LRMC by providing patient care in medical self-massage, yoga, and physical therapy.
 She has been involved in N-GPS data collection and analysis of chronic pain questionnaires.
 She is our go-to-girl who knows all the inner workings of the N-GPS machine.
 We would truly be lost without her.

 Alexandra Oxford, MT